cyrilvoyant/DICOM-Transfer-Modify/README.md

-To use the scripts of the "code.bat" batch, you must have dl and installed the DCMTK suite from the offis group (https://dicom.offis.de/dcmtk.php.en) and the GDCM suite.
+To use the scripts of the "code.bat" batch, you must have dl and installed the DCMTK suite from the offis group (https://dicom.offis.de/dcmtk.php.en) and the GDCM suite (http://gdcm.sourceforge.net/html/gdcmconv.html).
 It is necessary to add .exe files contained in PATH directory in PATH system variable according to https://www.java.com/en/download/help/path.html.

 % To do when necessary%

--  Only do this methodology if the usual dicom transfer software (e.g. CD2RTP for adac pinnacle) software does not work
+-  Only do this methodology if the usual dicom transfer software (e.g. CD2RTP for adac pinnacle) does not work

 -  Place the images in the IMAGES directory